Skip to main content

 • Revision Number - Display only.
 Shows the current revision number.

-• Published By and Published Date — Display only.
-Shown only for published revisions, indicating who published it and when.
+• Published By and Published Date - Display only.
+Shown only for published revisions.

 3. Add Content to a Draft Revision

-When the revision is in Draft status, the Document section offers two options:
+When the revision is in Draft status, the Document section offers two options side by side:

 Option 1: Figure Generator (Recommended)